-It is important for business owners and their respective accountants to understand the taxation structure within Chile in order to ensure that they are operating legally, and maximizing their taxation advantages.
-Specifically, the attributed Income tax regime within Chile is based on complete accounting with total attribution of the First Category Tax credit to business owners.
+Tax in Chile :With the amount of investment opportunities available in Chile, it is no surprise that foreigner investors are flocking in to take advantage.
+However, it is important for business owners, both local and foreign, and their respective accountants, to understand the taxation structure within Chile in order to ensure that they are operating legally, and maximizing their taxation advantages.
+Specifically, the attributed income tax regime within Chile is based on complete accounting with total attribution of the first category tax credit to business owners.
 Any segment can adhere to this regime and there is no income limit.
 This regime will be valid as of January 2017.
-To adhere this regime, taxpayers must inform the Internal Tax Service (SII, for its Spanish acronym) between 01 June and 31 December, 2016 or at the start of the activities.
+To adhere to this regime, taxpayers must inform the Internal Tax Service (SII) between the 1st of June and the 31st of December, 2016 or at the start of the business activities.

 The type of legal companies that are eligible to be part of the Attributed Income Regime are:

 - Individual Enterprises